Scheduled MonumentsWalesOffa's Dyke: Cadwgan Hall Section, extending from River Clywedog to the Railway

 What is Offa's Dyke: Cadwgan Hall Section, extending from River Clywedog to the Railway?

-Offa's Dyke: Cadwgan Hall Section is a linear earthwork forming part of the substantial eighth-century frontier work constructed between the Kingdom of Mercia and Welsh territories.
+Offa's Dyke: Cadwgan Hall Section is a linear earthwork forming part of the frontier monument constructed during the reign of King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE132.

 What period does Offa's Dyke: Cadwgan Hall Section, extending from River Clywedog to the Railway date from?

 Offa's Dyke: Cadwgan Hall Section, extending from River Clywedog to the Railway dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Cadwgan Hall Section, extending from River Clywedog to the Railway?